The Debt Box Self Reported Market Capitalization Tops $688.06 Million (DEBT)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-The Debt Box’s launch date was December 20th, 2021.
+The Debt Box launched on December 20th, 2021.
 The Debt Box’s total supply is 50,000,000 tokens.
-The official website for The Debt Box is www.thedebtbox.com.
 The Debt Box’s official Twitter account is @thedebtbox and its Facebook page is accessible here.
 The official message board for The Debt Box is www.instagram.com/thedebtbox.
+The Debt Box’s official website is www.thedebtbox.com.

-It is usually not currently possible to buy alternative cryptocurrencies such as The Debt Box directly using U.S. dollars.
-Investors seeking to trade The Debt Box should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy The Debt Box using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as The Debt Box directly using U.S. dollars.
+Investors seeking to acquire The Debt Box should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase The Debt Box using one of the exchanges listed above.

 Receive News & Updates for The Debt Box Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for The Debt Box and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.